ajfisher/building-droids-with-js/slides2.md

 This talks via a communications protocol to what is called an IO Plugin.
 IO plugins are a Johnny Five idea that tries to get hardware to behave in consistent ways via a protocol.
-Think of this sort of like HTTP requests and responses - it doesn't really matter WHAT the server does once it gets the request but so long as it returns a response that is HTTP then the client doesn't care.
-IO plugins do that for hardware - turn a pin on, turn it off, take a sensor reading, move a servo - these are all defined as part of the IO plugin protocol.
+Think of this sort of like HTTP requests and responses - the client doesn't really care what the server does as long as it responds properly.

 Johnny Five gives us hardware abstraction so we can turn motors and LEDs into JavaScript objects and interact with them.
 As a side effect we get all of NodeJS